 Told through the eyes of his young daughter, nicknamed Scout-this book is full of life lessons and takeaways.

-And as I reread this book recently, I felt a deep sadness as I realized that as far as we have come since the 1930s, we still have a long, long way to go in realizing love, equality, and justice, among other things.
+And as I reread this book recently, I felt a deep sadness as I realized that as far as we have come since the 1930s, we still have a long way to go in learning love, equality, and justice, among other things.

-This is a must-read for everyone on the planet as far as I’m concerned.
+As far as I’m concerned, this is a must-read for everyone on the planet.

 More Great Reads for Women